 There are nearly a dozen different methods for wrapping wontons, but this is my favorite way for soup wontons.

-- Set a small container of water next to you.
+- Set a small bowl of water next to you.
 Dip your finger in the water and moisten all four edges of the wonton wrapper.

 - Place 1 tsp of filling in the center of the wrapper.

 - Fold the wrapper in half and press along the edges to seal.